 2. Indirectly From Other Sources (e.g., from public records or from a counterparty in possession of the data):

 We intend to use your Personal Data for a variety of reasonable and legitimate business purposes, including, but not limited to, the following:

-In general, we will process and store your Personal Data for at least as long as it is necessary in order to fulfil our contractual, regulatory and statutory obligations, which may differ depending on the relevant Group entity or jurisdiction.
+In general, we will process and store your Personal Data for at least as long as it is necessary in order to fulfill our contractual, regulatory and statutory obligations, which may differ depending on the relevant Group entity or jurisdiction.
 Subject to those qualifications, our goal is to keep such data for no longer than necessary in relation to the purposes for which we collect and use the Personal Data (we refer to the purposes as set forth above).
-Poolit will retain your Personal Data in accordance with our record retention policy.
+CaliberX will retain your Personal Data in accordance with our record retention policy.
 If you have any specific questions in this respect, please feel free to contact us.

 In the course of using the Platform, your Personal Data may be processed by a number of third-party services for the purposes described above.
 Those services include but are not limited to:

 We are committed to ensuring that our communications are accessible to people with disabilities.
 To make accessibility-related requests or report barriers, please contact us using the contact Information below.